Irish company Spectrum Wellness to create 100 jobs in Dublin

 Founded in 2012, the company is forecasting turnover of €4 million this year with secured contracts pushing that to €7 million by the end of 2019.

-The company is part of the Spectrum Health group, which was established by Stephen Costello and Anne McGoldrick in 2007.
+The company is part of the Spectrum Health group, which was established by Stuart and Anne McGoldrick in 2007.

-“The investment in jobs is a clear signal about the confidence we have in the future of the company, not only in Ireland but in markets such as the UK, Europe and the US,” said Mr Costello.
+“The investment in jobs is a clear signal about the confidence we have in the future of the company, not only in Ireland but in markets such as the UK, Europe and the US,” said co-founder and managing director Stephen Costello.

 “ Our aim is to grow Spectrum Wellness to be a leading global player in corporate health and wellness, and we are currently looking at a range of funding options that will support our international growth,”he added.